-Here are the most common types of USB connectors.
+Here are the six most common types of USB cables and connectors:

 - Type-A: The standard flat, rectangular interface that you find on one end of nearly every USB cable.
 Most computers have multiple USB-A ports for connecting peripherals.
 You’ll find them on game consoles, TVs, and other devices too.
 This cable only inserts in one way.